zhoudongxu/SAI/doc/sai-ptf/tunnel_test_plan.md

 ### Test steps: <!-- omit in toc -->

 - encap_ttl_set_uniform_mode
-1. Make sure create tunnel_uniform with encap_ttl_val attribute as user defined ttl_val=20,
+1. Make sure create tunnel_uniform with encap_ttl_val attribute as user-defined ttl_val=20,
 2. Generate input packet with ip_ttl field as 64.
 3. Send input packet from port2.
-4. Create expected ipinip packet with ip_ttl field for outer ip header as 63,  inner ip_ttl as 63.
+4. Create expected ipinip packet with ip_ttl field for outer IP header as 63,  inner ip_ttl as 63.
 5. Recieve ipinip packet from lag3 port, compare it with expected ipinip packet.

 - decap_ttl_set_uniform_mode
-1. Make sure create tunnel with  decap_ttl_mode attr with SAI_TUNNEL_TTL_MODE_UNIFORM_MODEL
+1. Make sure to create a tunnel with  decap_ttl_mode attr with SAI_TUNNEL_TTL_MODE_UNIFORM_MODEL
-2. Generate input ipinip packet with ip_ttl field in outer ip header as 64 , inner ip_ttl as 50.
+2. Generate input ipinip packet with ip_ttl field in the outer IP header as 64, inner ip_ttl as 50.
 3. Send packet from lag3 port.
-4. Create expected recieved packet with ip_ttl field as 63.
+4. Create the expected received packet with the ip_ttl field as 63.
-5. Recieve ipinip packet from port2, compare it with expected packet.
+5. Recieve ipinip packet from port2, and compare it with the expected packet.

 ## Test Group3: DSCP in Pipe Mode